MZanggl/promistate/README.md

 ## FAQ

+### Is this exclusive to Vue?

+Nope.
+[Here](https://codesandbox.io/s/recursing-ritchie-kbutq?file=/src/index.js) is an example for [Alpine.js](https://github.com/alpinejs/alpine).

+For React, you need to wrap promistate in a custom hook.

+### Can I use this for POST/PUT/DELETE requests as well?

+Absolutely.

 ### an API call returns a page token which I need the next time I make a request to fetch the next page, I also need to append the data to the previous result

 As long as you don't use arrow functions you can access the state using `this`.